faenrandir/a_careful_examination/documents/about_apostates/the_shunning_key.md

 ### Flee from false teachers and false prophets

-M. Russell Ballard taught that [false prophets and false teachers are those who](https://www.lds.org/general-conference/1999/10/beware-of-false-prophets-and-false-teachers?lang=eng) (with minor wording changes to make a list):
+M. Russell Ballard taught in General Conference that [false prophets and false teachers are those who](https://www.lds.org/general-conference/1999/10/beware-of-false-prophets-and-false-teachers?lang=eng) (with minor wording changes to make a list):

 1. Declare that the Prophet Joseph Smith was a duplicitous deceiver
 2. Challenge the First Vision as an authentic experience